spacecloud-io/space-docs/content/essentials/queries/sorting.md

 draft: true
 weight: 3
 ---
-Results from your query can be sorted by using the `sort` argument.
+You can sort your query results via Space Cloud by using the `sort` argument.
 The `sort` argument can be used to sort nested queries too.

 The value of `sort` argument should be an array containing the name of fields to sort the results by.